cast-org/figuration/docs/content/forms.md

 Default checkboxes and radios are improved upon with the help of `.form-check`, **a single class for both input types that improves the layout and behavior of their HTML elements**.
 Checkboxes are for selecting one or several options in a list, while radios are for selecting one option from many.

-Disabled checkboxes and radios are supported, but to provide a `not-allowed` cursor on hover of the parent `<label>`, you'll need to add the `.disabled` class to the parent `.form-check`.
-The disabled class will also lighten the text color to help indicate the input's state.
+Disabled checkboxes and radios are supported, but you will need to add the `.disabled` class to the parent `.form-check` to also lighten the text color to help indicate the input's state.

 ### Default (stacked)